ncats/translator-modules/README.md

 1. Accessing an available online utility web service endpoints
 2. Running the utility web services inside a Docker container
 3. Directly running the utility web services on your workstation (outside Docker)

+### Accessing the Utility Web Services run on the NCATS Cloud

 The system default configuration is (as of January 2020) to access the online web services running on a cloud server hosted by NCATS (for the moment).
 Unless overridden with the setting of suitable environment variables (see